jajvirta/jajvirta/TDD-sleep.md

 as possible.
 For first iteration, I've picked an arbitrary threshold value, but we'll get back to that.

-Now, our person isn't alert around the clock.
+Now, our person isn't awake around the clock.
 Let's pick a time when we assert the alertness:

     @Test